 Bartolome: This is one of the Galapagos’ iconic islands.
 Marvel at the sight of the colossal Pinnacle Rock.
 Later on the day, relax by the beach and swim with some Galapagos penguins, seen only on some of the islands of the archipelago.

 Rabida: Disembark on Rabida’s red sand beach and snorkel with the local colony of sea lions and marine iguanas.
 This species is unique to the archipelago.
 If you don’t feel like snorkelling, you can enjoy the underwater world through Yacht Isabela’s glass-bottom boat.
-You can also ctivate your more sporty side by doing some kayaking.
+You can also activate your more sporty side by doing some kayaking.

 Punta Vicente Roca: Snorkel along Isabela’s cliffs and feel at ease with the company of green sea turtles.